Aokibrii/FindLink1/README.md

-# FindLink - Lost and Found Application
+# FindLink - Lost and Found Website

 FindLink is a web application designed to help users report and search for lost and found items, making it easier to reconnect people with their belongings.